-Professor Mate’s research focuses on public law, comparative constitutional law and theory, judicial politics, law and society, and public law in South Asia from interdisciplinary perspectives.
-He teaches in the areas of constitutional law, international and comparative law, and election law.
-Mate is completing a book manuscript that traces how both institutional and elite intellectual factors motivated and shaped judicial activism in rights, governance, and basic structure cases in the Supreme Court of India.
-His other current research projects focus on reconceptualizing theories of judicial supremacy in comparative law; the role of constitutional in courts in protecting constitutionalism and regulating democracy; comparative election law; and the study of regulatory regimes dealing with access to information, transparency, and corruption.
+Professor Mate’s academic research focuses on comparative constitutional law, comparative election law and democratic governance, and public law and politics in India and South Asia.
+Mate’s book project, The Rise of Judicial Power in India, traces the extraordinary activism of the Supreme Court of India and explores how the Court, driven by institutional and elite intellectual factors, has fundamentally reshaped constitutional law and governance in India.
+His other current research projects focus on the role of constitutional courts in protecting constitutionalism and regulating democracy; comparative election law; and the study of regulatory regimes dealing with access to information, transparency, and corruption.

-His publications include “India’s Participatory Model: The Right to Information in Election Law” in The George Washington International Law Review (2016), “Globalization, Rights and Judicial Review in the Supreme Court of India” in the Washington International Law Journal (2016) (invited), “Public Interest Litigation and the Transformation of the Supreme Court of India” in Consequential Courts: New Judicial Roles in Comparative Perspective (Kapiszewski, Kagan, and Silverstein, Cambridge, 2013), “State Constitutions and the Basic Structure Doctrine,” in the Columbia Human Rights Law Review (2014).
+His publications include “Judicial Supremacy in Comparative Constitutional Law,” in Tulane Law Review (forthcoming, 2017), “India’s Participatory Model: The Right to Information in Election Law” in The George Washington International Law Review (2016), “Globalization, Rights and Judicial Review in the Supreme Court of India” in the Washington International Law Journal (2016), “Public Interest Litigation and the Transformation of the Supreme Court of India” in Consequential Courts: New Judicial Roles in Comparative Perspective (Kapiszewski, Kagan, and Silverstein, Cambridge, 2013), and “State Constitutions and the Basic Structure Doctrine,” in the Columbia Human Rights Law Review (2014).